Aburraq/me-myRandomExercises/README.md

 # Exercises
+Welcome to my 30-day coding challenge!
+It all began with a single exercise that piqued my interest, and I couldn't resist the urge to keep going.
+What started as a 10-day challenge quickly evolved as I discovered more exciting exercises to tackle.
+Coding while listening to music has become one of my favorite pastimes, pushing me to extend this challenge further.
+Here, you'll find the results of my 30-day coding journey.
+If I had more time, I'd continue indefinitely!
+Stay tuned for my next challenge, where I'll be diving into React and Next.js.

 ## Exercise 1
 I stumbled upon this awesome review page design via a link: [Interactive Rating Component](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI/hub).
 Working on it felt less like a chore and more like a journey filled with coding adventures.